srobo/docs/kit/servo_board.md

 well.

-The Servo Board is able to precisely control the duration of the pulses sent to servos (based on the values you configure using the python API), within the ranges in the table below.
+The Servo Board is able to precisely control the duration of the pulses sent to servos (based on the values you configure using the Python API), within the ranges in the table below.

 Conversely the time between pulses sent to a given servo is allowed a much wider